-The I/O memory space contains 64 addresses for CPU peripheral functions such as Control Registers, Timer/Counters, A/D Converters and other I/O functions.
-The I/O memory can be accessed directly, or as the Data Space locations following those of the Register File, \$20 - \$5F.
+The I/O memory space contains 64 addresses for CPU peripheral functions as Control Registers, Timer/Counters, A/D converters and other I/O functions.
+The I/O memory can be accessed directly or as the Data Space locations following those of the register file, \$20 - \$5F.

 The AVR uses a Harvard architecture concept - with separate memories and buses for program and data.
-The Program memory is executed with a two-stage pipeline.
-While one instruction is being executed, the next instruction is pre-fetched from the Program memory.
+The program memory is executed with a two-stage pipeline.
+While one instruction is being executed, the next instruction is pre-fetched from the program memory.
 This concept enables instructions to be executed in every clock cycle.

-The Program memory is In-System Programmable Flash memory.
+The program memory is in-system downloadable Flash memory.

-With the relative jump and call instructions, the whole 2K word address space is directly accessed.
+With the relative jump and call instructions, the whole 4K address space is directly accessed.
 Most AVR instructions have a single 16-bit word format.
 Every program memory address contains a 16- or 32-bit instruction.

-During interrupts and subroutine calls, the return address Program Counter (PC) is stored on the Stack.
-The Stack is effectively allocated in the general data SRAM and, consequently, the Stack size is only limited by the total SRAM size and the usage of the SRAM.
+During interrupts and subroutine calls, the return address Program Counter (PC) is stored on the stack.
+The stack is effectively allocated in the general data SRAM and consequently, the stack size is only limited by the total SRAM size and the usage of the SRAM.
 All user programs must initialize the SP in the reset routine (before subroutines or interrupts are executed).
-The 8-bit Stack Pointer (SP) is read/write accessible in the I/O space.
+The 10-bit stack pointer (SP) is read/write-accessible in the I/O space.

-The 128 bytes of data SRAM can be easily accessed through the five different addressing modes supported in the AVR architecture.
+The 512 bytes data SRAM can be easily accessed through the five different addressing modes supported in the AVR architecture.